-To illustrate, federations (organizations owned by several organizations) are often victim of this syndrome.
-Federations can include inordinately disproportionately sized organizations in which the dues and/or usage of the Federation is tied to each member organization’s size.
+To illustrate, federations (organizations owned by several organizations) are often victims of this syndrome.
+Federations can include disproportionately sized organizations in which the dues and/or usage of the Federation is tied to each member organization’s size.

 Accordingly, it is not unusual to see larger organizations given more seats at the table.
 And, if the belief is that the smallest of the member organizations should have at least one seat at the table, then the numbers of Board members can easily swell to well above 20.

 Simple math shows that the ability of Board members to participate is severely diminished when the numbers are so high.
 For example, a Board of 28 directors meeting for a solid seven hours (not including breaks) averages 15 minutes of speaking time per person.
 And one would expect that certain people (e.g., committee chairs and the CEO) would have a bit more airtime which would further reduce the 15 minutes for each of the others!

 Of course, diversity is also important at the Board table.

 Although the jury is still out on the optimal number of board members, the number appears to be somewhere in the 5 to 12 range.
 Certainly, outside of that range, the balance between diversity and meaningful participation erodes noticeably.